-Analysis of commencement data provided by Cork County Council over the period 2016 - 2020 (first half of 2020 only) is indicated in Table 4-48.
-The data identifies the total number of new dwelling units associated with commencement notices (estate schemes and individual dwellings) and the proportion of those that relate to individual dwellings.
+Analysis of commencement data provided by Cork County Council over the period 2016 - 2020 (first half of 2020 only) is indicated in Table 4.48.
+The data identifies the total number of new

 With respect to individual dwellings, the data identifies whether the development is inside or outside a settlement development boundary.
-The data is presented at Strategic Planning Area Level in Table 4-48.
+The data is presented at Strategic Planning Area Level in Table 4.48.